jsteigelman/notes-app-node/README.md

 # Notes App (Node.js Exploration)

 This is a basic note-taking app that I built to explore the fundamentals of Node.js.
+It uses basic features from Node.js like the ability to read and write from the file system.
+It also utilizes third-party Node.js libraries, like Yargs and Chalk.

 ## Live Site URL
 [https://notes-app-steigelman.netlify.app/](https://notes-app-steigelman.netlify.app/)

-## About
-* This note-taking app uses basic features from Node.js like the ability to read and write from the file system.
-* It also utilizes third-party Node.js libraries, like Yargs and Chalk.

 ## Functionality
 * User can create, edit, and delete notes